 According to Federal rules, the burden of proof is on the owner/operator of the system, not DEQ to prove that an injection activity does not have the potential to cause a violation of the primary drinking water standards, adversely impact groundwater quality, human health or the environment.
 All owner/operators of an injection system must register their injection systems and gain written DEQ approval to operate either by;

 DEQ can require owners to add pre-treatment, sample and monitor, acquire a permit or closure given situation to prevent potential or existing groundwater contamination.

 How to stay informed

-For questions about UIC applications please contact the UIC Program via Your DEQ Online Helpdesk.
-Alternatively you may email the UIC program at: UIC@deq.oregon.gov, or call the UIC Permit Coordinator at 503-229-5623.
+If you have questions or problems using Your DEQ Online, please contact the Your DEQ Online Helpdesk.
+Alternatively you may email the UIC program at: UIC@deq.oregon.gov.

 If you need assistance, please email UIC Program in advance to make an appointment.
 Meeting in person will not expedite the application review process.